-The goal of the Graduate Certificate in Security & Resilience Studies is to prepare students to manage contemporary transnational risks through gaining a systematic understanding of the principles and policies for enhancing the Security and Resilience of communities and critical systems.
+The Graduate Certificate in Security & Resilience Studies prepares students to manage contemporary transnational risks through gaining a systematic understanding of the principles and policies for enhancing the Security and Resilience of communities and critical systems.
 The certificate requires four courses for a total of 12 credits.

 Students will meet these goals through the following certificate requirements:

 - Participating in a Security and Resilience Policy course that will introduce students to the synthetic approach to managing transnational risks;

 - Taking two required gateway courses that support specialization in cyberspace policy, security administration, and counterterrorism;